The board of directors of the Governance Professionals of Canada (GPC) (Board) has the oversight responsibilities and duties described below.

 - The Board shall establish the committees of the Board and select Directors to act on the committees.
 The Board may delegate powers to its committees.

-- Board and committee meetings may be held in person or by conference telephone.
+- Board and committee meetings may be held in person,by conference telephone or any other electronic means.

 - The Board will meet at least four times annually or as required to carry out the mandate of the board effectively.